leucinw/TIPTOP/README.md

 ## Introduction

-This software package is providing a bunch of light tools for Tinker simulations.
-Currently the main functions include generation of force field parameters and tinker input structures.
-Each program can also be used individually to fulfill certain goals.
-Below is brief summaries of the programs:
+This software package provides several light tools for Tinker simulations from input preparing to output processing.
+Each program can also be used individually for specific purposes.

 * IP_AtomTyper.py: modify atom types in tinker xyz and key files
 * IP_MatchTXYZ.py: assign atom types for an interested molecule by refering a reference molecule